Thunder Collins

-Thunder Collins (born September 17, 1979) is a former running back for the Montreal Alouettes after playing 3 seasons at the University of Nebraska–Lincoln.
+Thunder Collins (born September 17, 1979) is an American former football running back.
+He played college football for three seasons at the University of Nebraska–Lincoln.
 He played one game for the Montreal Alouettes of the Canadian Football League in 2003.

-In August, 2009, Collins was convicted of 1st-degree murder.
-Later, Collins was found guilty of attempted 2nd-degree murder.
+In August, 2009, Collins was convicted of first-degree murder.
+Later, Collins was found guilty of attempted second-degree murder.
 Although Collins maintains his innocence, he has been sentenced to life in prison.
 His attorney's motion for a re-trial was denied in 2012.